kdmladenov/Social-Media-App/README.md

 A Full-stack Facebook-like social media site that allows users to share stories, create posts, manage user profiles, save posts, and connect with friends.

 A deployed version of the site can be accessed [here](https://social-media-app-99689.web.app/).
+You can find other projects of mine on my [portfolio site](https://portfolio-site-61599.web.app/) or my [LinkedIn page](https://www.linkedin.com/in/kmladenov/)

 ## Table of Contents